openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

   * [dastergon](https://github.com/dastergon) for creating&publishing tooling for the game

   * [jfilipcz](https://github.com/jfilipcz) & [dastergon](https://github.com/dastergon) for discussion about the idea and how to extend it for other purposes
+whyDo: >-
-whyDo: It is a great way to train new hires, interns, and seasoned engineers to become well-rounded on-call engineers.
+  It is a great way to train new hires, interns, and seasoned engineers to become well-rounded on-call engineers.

+  Going beyond the initial idea you can use it to check how good your team or organization is prepared for unexpected events whatever it could be.
 howTo: >-
   #### Terminology